dotnet/dotnet-docker/samples/aspnetapp/aspnet-docker-dev-in-container.md

 docker run --rm -it -p 8000:80 -v c:\git\dotnet-docker\samples\aspnetapp:/app/ -w /app/aspnetapp microsoft/dotnet-nightly:2.1-sdk dotnet watch run
 ```

 Navigate to the site at `http://localhost:8000` in your browser.
+You can use CTRL-C to terminate `dotnet watch`.
+It can take up to 20s to terminate.

 **macOS or Linux** using **Linux containers**